Transgender rights in the United States: Reproductive rights

-Many U.S. jurisdictions require gender-affirming surgery before the person's legal sex can be changed.
-This has been criticized as forced sterilization.
+Many U.S. jurisdictions require gender-affirming surgery before the person's legal gender can be changed.
+Ann Torkvist, writing for Salon, criticized this as forced sterilization.
 Some trans people wish to retain their ability to procreate.
-Others do not medically require hysterectomy, phalloplasty, metoidioplasty, penectomy, orchiectomy, or vaginoplasty to treat their gender dysphoria.
-In these cases, surgery is considered medically unnecessary and, for that reason, medically unethical.
-Additionally, surgery is generally the final series of medical procedures in a complete sex transition, and is financially prohibitive for many people.
+Others do not require surgical intervention to treat their gender dysphoria.
+In these cases, surgery is medically unnecessary and transgender activists have therefore contended that requiring such treatment before a person's gender transition can be recognised is unethical.

 Some transgender people use assisted reproduction technology services and preservation of reproductive tissue prior to having surgery that would render them infertile.
 Depending on what type of gametes the person's body naturally produces, this would include cryopreservation of semen in a sperm bank or preservation of oocytes or ovum.
 For such individuals, access to surrogacy and in vitro fertilization services is necessary to have children.
 Some people advocate specifically for transgender people to have a legal right to these services.

 Identity documents

-Identity documents are a major area of legal concern for transgender people.
-Different procedures and requirements for legal name changes and gender marker changes on birth certificates, driver's licenses, Social Security identification, and passports exist and can be inconsistent.
-Many states have historically required gender-affirming surgery to change the name and gender marker; however, there are increasingly few states where this is the case, with Alabama being one of the last.
+Lack of access to identity documents that show their current gender and name can create difficulty for transgender people whose appearance does not match the name, photo and gender on the ID.
+As of 2024, most states and the federal government no longer require transgender people to have undergone gender-affirming surgery in order to permit name and gender marker changes on driver's licenses, passports and other IDs.
+However, in 2025 the Trump administration issued an executive order requiring new passports to only be issued with a person's assigned sex at birth.

-Also, documents which do not match each other can present difficulties in conducting personal affairs—particularly those which require multiple, matching forms of identification.
-Furthermore, having documents which do not match a person's gender presentation has been reported to lead to harassment and discrimination.
+Having documents which do not match a person's gender presentation has been reported to lead to harassment and discrimination, and can also make it difficult to vote (see the section on Disenfranchisement below).

-Previously issued federal documents generally remain valid until expiration under agency guidance; passport policy has changed multiple times since 2021 and—per agency guidance reflected below—was reinstated on June 17, 2025 to allow sex-marker changes (including "X") after an earlier suspension.